A Forbidden Temptation

 Release Date: December 17, 2012

-Adventure and danger have always ruled my life, and I thrive on the thrill of the hunt.
+Adventure and danger have always ruled me, and I thrive on the thrill of the hunt.
 I am loyal to the Shields, willing to give my life to follow Hugh and the others to fulfill their oaths to save the world.

 4 Cups!
 “This book is a delightful story with plenty of intrigue and secrets.
 I adored how Ms. Grant reveals just enough information to keep the reader begging for more.” – Regina, Coffee Time Romance